 - 1. Go to https://portal.castlebranch.com/nm52 - 2.
 Select PLACE ORDER.
 Under Please Select, select Radiography: - a.
-NM35: Background Check & Compliance Tracker & Drug Test (Required for all Students) \approx \$115.00 - b.
-NM35ver: Employment Verification \approx \$5.00 - c.
-NM35dt: Drug Test (Random drug testing, dilute negatives, and/or institutional requirements) \approx \$30.00 - 3.
+NM35: Background Check and Compliance Tracker (Required for all Radiography Students.) ≈ \$115.00 - b.
+NM35ver: Employment Verification (Required for students 21 years old and older ONLY.) ≈ \$5.00 - c.
+NM35dt: Drug Test (Required ONLY for random drug testing, dilute negatives and/or institutional requirements) ≈ \$30.00 - 3.
 During Order placement, you will be asked for personal identifying information needed for security or compliance purposes.
 Supplying accurate and comprehensive information is important to the speed in which our order is completed. - 4.
 The email address you use when placing your order will become your username and will be the primary form of communication for alerts and messages.
 Payment methods include: MasterCard, Visa, debit card, electronic check, money order and installment payment. - 5.
-You can respond to any active alerts or TO-DO List items now or return later by logging into your Profile.
+You can respond to any active alerts or TO-DO List items now, or return later by logging into your Profile.
 You will receive alerts if information is needed to process your order and as requirements approach their due dates.
 Access your Profile anytime to view order status and completed results.
 Authorized users at NWFSC and Clinical Sites will have access to view your requirements and compliance status from a separate Portal.
 All FERPA and HIPAA standards will be upheld. - 6.
 If you have any questions regarding the use of CastleBranch, i.e. uploading documentation or checking your status, Contact the Service Desk directly at 888-914-7279 Monday-Friday 0800-2000 HRS and Sunday 1000-1830 HRS, or by email @ cpservicedesk@certifiedprofile.com - 7.
 It is the responsibility of the student to ensure that records are updated throughout the entire program in order to comply with clinical health regulations.
 This includes, but is not limited to, annual influenza vaccinations, ppd tests, multi-series vaccinations and/or pertinent medical documents.
-Immediate removal from a facility will result if pending documentation is delinquent.
+Immediate removal from program/or a facility will result if pending documentation is delinquent. - 8.
+Please realize negative dilute is considered positive at some sites.
+Additional testing may be required at the expense of the student.
+A second dilute negative requires removal from program.